Francesco Zuccarelli: Twenty years in Venice (1732–52)

 In the years 1748 to 1751, Zuccarelli made frequent trips to Bergamo, invited by his friend Francesco Maria Tassi.
 Through Tassi, he met Cesare Femi, a student of the portrait painter Fra Galgario, and under his influence he realized three portraits now held at the Accademia Carrara.

 Around this time, Zuccarelli's paint handling became more responsive to mood, utilizing bright colours that demonstrate a vibrant quality even though thinly laid on.
 The artist Richard Wilson painted a portrait of Zuccarelli in 1751 at Venice, and Zuccarelli was influential in redirecting Wilson away from portraits and towards landscape painting.
-During the following year Zuccarelli discussed the techniques of Italian Renaissance painters with Joshua Reynolds, with Zuccarelli expressing the opinion that Paolo Veronese and Tintoretto painted on gesso grounds, while Titian did not.
+During the following year, Zuccarelli discussed the techniques of Italian Renaissance painters with Joshua Reynolds, with Zuccarelli expressing the opinion that Paolo Veronese and Tintoretto painted on gesso grounds, while Titian did not.

 First English period (1752–1762)

 According to Henry Angelo, it was Richard Dalton, the royal librarian, who persuaded Zuccarelli to travel to England.
 Consul Smith was also likely involved in some way.
 A splendid canvas of the artist's early English period, signed and dated 1753, depicts a cheerful country festival.
 The Arcadian style remains his best known, where nature is transfigured into pleasant scenery, representing a platonic golden age, pervaded with beauty and love.

 His decorative talent resulted in diverse work, including the design of tapestries with the weaver Paul Saunders at Holkham Hall.
 Based on the tapestry cartoons, Zuccarelli was commissioned in 1758 by Thomas Coke, 1st Earl of Leicester to produce the corresponding paintings of Oriental themes, such as Pair with Dromedary.

-By November 1757, Zuccarelli had become a member of the Dilettante Society.
+By November 1757, Zuccarelli had become a member of the Society of Dilettanti.
 In 1760, he painted the elegiac Et in Arcadio Ego, a work described as an "admirable picture" by the poet George Keate.
 In the same year, Zuccarelli borrowed from Shakespeare, depicting a scene from Macbeth where Macbeth and Banquo encounter the three witches, noteworthy as being one of the first paintings to portray theatrical characters in a landscape.
 The impetus of the work may have come from the portrayals of Macbeth by the actor David Garrick, a later acquaintance.
-Its initial genesis was a pen and ink sketch, followed by paintings on panel and then canvas.
+Its initial genesis was a pen and ink sketch, followed by paintings on panels and then canvas.

 In this period, he also produced vedute, a genre new to him, seen for example in A View of the River Thames from Richmond Hill looking towards Twickenham, and the View of Vicenza with Ancient Monuments.
 Zuccarelli held a sale of his canvases in 1762 at Prestage and Hobbs in London, before his departure for Italy.
 The pictures listed for sale comprise a heterogeneous lot, including religious scenes, a portrait, the Four Seasons, and an Arabian horse Also in 1762, King George III acquired thirty of his works through the purchase of much of Consul Smith's extensive art collection and library in Venice.